jescalan/accord/docs/marc.md

 # Marc
-[Marc](https://github.com/bredele/marc) allows you to use markdown as a simple templating langauge.
+[Marc](https://github.com/bredele/marc) allows you to use markdown as a simple templating language.

+## Supported Methods
+ - render

 ## Additional Options
 Marc uses [marked](https://github.com/chjj/marked) in the compilation process, so all the options from marked will work here.